KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/GeneExpression.md

   to predict the function of a gene.

   '
-title: Gene Expression-Related Association
+title: Gene Expression
 from_schema: https://knetminer.com/terms/motifs/motif-categories/schema
-is_a: BiologicalTopic
+is_a: SemanticMotifCategory
 abstract: true
 mixins:
 - IntraSpeciesAssociation